 One of the highlights of Doane’s year is when the entire school community gathers in the dining hall for a Thanksgiving Feast.
 Seated by school family, students and teachers take turns sharing what they are thankful for while senior family members carve a turkey and serve those around them.

 The School Family program reminds older students of their potential to serve as role models.
-During a phase of life when it easy and natural to focus one’s attention inward, it teaches them about the responsibility and power of looking beyond one’s self and caring for others.
+During a phase of life when it is easy and natural to focus one’s attention inward, it teaches them about the responsibility and power of looking beyond one’s self and caring for others.
 Reciprocally, it provides younger students with positive examples and gives them the powerful and validating feeling of being listened to and valued by older students.